The Voice (Australian TV series) season 8

-The eighth season of The Voice begins airing on 19 May 2019.
+The eighth season of The Voice began airing on 19 May 2019.
 Dubbed as the "All Stars" season, this season features a number of artists who had previously appeared on previous seasons of the show, as well as from The X Factor Australia and Australia's Got Talent.
 The coaching line-up consisted of returning coaches Delta Goodrem, Boy George, and Kelly Rowland, and new addition Guy Sebastian, replacing Joe Jonas.

 Diana Rouvas from Team George won the competition on 7 July 2019, marking the first All-Star contestant to win, as well as Boy George's first and only victory as a coach.

 Coaches and hosts

 On 17 October 2018, the series was renewed for an eighth season and it was announced that Goodrem, George, and Rowland would all return, along with host Sonia Kruger.
 On 14 November 2018, Nine announced Guy Sebastian would replace Jonas as the fourth judge for the eighth season.